nss-cohort-40/nutshell-c40-bountiful-brazil-nuts/README.md

 Nutshell is a new product offering that you have been tasked with building.
 It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.

 ### About Bountiful Brazil Nuts
 We are based out of Nashville, TN and are partnered with Nashville Software School.

+And that's about it...